 - Required capital reserve account for repairs or tenant vacancy

-What to Do Before Applying for a HELOC
+What to do before applying for a HELOC

 There are a few things to consider before applying for a HELOC for a rental property:

-LTV requirements: Lenders normally look for an LTV (loan-to-value) of 70% or lower for a rental property.
-In other words, you won’t be able to access all of the equity in your house as a line of credit, because the lender wants you to keep part of the accrued equity in the property.
+LTV requirements: Lenders normally look for an LTV of 70% or lower for a rental property.
+In other words, you won’t be able to access all of the equity in your house as a line of credit because the lender wants you to keep part of the accrued equity in the property.

-Cash reserve account: Real estate investors create cash reserve accounts as a rainy day fund so that cash is on hand for a costly emergency repair or an extended period of vacancy that creates short-term negative cash flow.
+Cash reserve account: Real estate investors create cash reserve accounts as rainy day funds so cash is on hand for a costly emergency repair or an extended period of vacancy that creates short-term negative cash flow.
 Before approving a HELOC, many lenders require a borrower to have a cash reserve account with enough funds to cover several months – sometimes even a year or more – of operating expenses, including all loan payments.

 While there are definite advantages to taking out a HELOC on your rental property, there are also several other ways to access the accrued equity in your investment: